launchdarkly/api-client-java/docs/FeatureFlagsApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="postFeatureFlagApprovalRequest"></a>
+<a name="postFlagConfigScheduledChanges"></a>
-# **postFeatureFlagApprovalRequest**
+# **postFlagConfigScheduledChanges**
-> FeatureFlagApprovalRequest postFeatureFlagApprovalRequest(projectKey, featureFlagKey, environmentKey, featureFlagApprovalRequestId, featureFlagApprovalRequestConfigBody)
+> FeatureFlagScheduledChange postFlagConfigScheduledChanges(projectKey, flagConfigScheduledChangesPostBody, featureFlagKey, environmentKey)

-Create an approval request for a feature flag
+Creates a new scheduled change for a feature flag.

 ### Example
 ```java